Senate Ethics Committee investigates VIP loans

 Several Washington D.C. lawmakers have been caught up in an ethics investigation over VIP cash loans given to their staffs.
 These “VIP” or “sweetheart” loans were all made by Countrywide, which was recently purchased by Bank of America.
 These VIP cash advances may end up causing ethical or legal problems for a few senators.

 Countrywide’s VIP loans

 In documents recently released by Bank of America, it was revealed that Countrywide wrote a huge number of “sweetheart” loans.
-These low interest rate, no credit check loan products appear to have been targeted to senators’ staffs.
+These low interest rate, simple credit check loan products appear to have been targeted to senators’ staffs.
 Republican Senator Issa, who filed an ethics complaint stemming from these loans, points out a “high concentration” of loans to D.C. staffers.
 The theory is that Countrywide wrote these fast cash loans in hopes of influencing Senator’s staff members and the Senators.
 The loans were made mostly in 2002 and 2003.

 Ethics complaints over loans

 Senator Issa filed the ethics complaints against several senators.
 Last year, Senator Dodd and Senator Conrad were both “scolded” by the Ethics Committee.
 These two senators were told to “be more careful to avoid the appearance of favoritism from Countrywide.”
 Despite the scolding, both senators were cleared of actual rules violations.
 Senator Robert Bennett has been named in the most recent ethics complaint.
 Twelve of the 30 named “VIP loans” went to members of his staff.